-Online registration for the summer semester presumably starts in early May at the Stuttgarter Zeitung.
+Online registration for the summer semester at the Stuttgarter Zeitung.
 The registration period is expected to begin on May 8, 2019.

 Two seats per registration may be booked for any given date.
 If your sign-up is successful, you will be able to download the seat reservation confirmation directly.
 Please print out and bring it to the lecture.

 To reach the University of Stuttgart's Vaihingen campus:

 By public transit